apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    An optional HTTP status error code, to be used together with the :option:`--queue` option above.
 The default is `429`.

+.. option:: --header

+   This is an optional HTTP header name, which will be added to the client request header IF the transaction was delayed (queued).
+This can be useful to for example log the delays for later analysis.

+   It is recommended that an `@` header is used here, e.g. `@RateLimit-Delay`, since this header will not leave the ATS server instance.
+The value here is appended to the header should one already exist.

 Examples
 --------